Communication Sciences and Disorders

-We are pleased to offer both outstanding professional and research training through bachelor, master, and doctoral degrees.
+Ohio University's Communication Sciences and Disorders program offers both outstanding professional and research training through bachelor's, master's, and doctoral degrees.
 Our faculty is dedicated to exploring the science of human speech, hearing and language as well as seeking new ways to prevent, diagnose and treat various communication disorders.

 - A diverse and distinguished academic and clinical faculty

 - Access to state-of-the-art clinical, research and educational facilities

 - High acceptance rate for undergraduates into graduate programs

 - Highly respected, nationally recognized graduate professional training

 - Strong focus on clinical experience in multidisciplinary settings

 - Observational and service experience in on-campus Hearing, Speech and Language Clinic